docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

+---
+title: Minimal backend extension tutorial
+description: Minimal backend extension tutorial
+keywords: Docker, extensions, sdk, tutorial
+---

 Learn how to create a simple Docker Extension that runs CLI commands in the backend.

 For extensions with a backend service running REST services over sockets or named pipes, see the `vm-ui extension` [sample](https://github.com/docker/extensions-sdk/tree/main/samples).

 ## Prerequisites